ESTATE of CAPTAIN EDWARD GOLDSMITH in CHANCERY, London

 Location: CRADDOCKS COTTAGE CHALK KENT

-Craddock’s Cottage, Higham, Kent, with plaque of Charles Dickens
+Craddock’s Cottage, Chalk, Kent, with plaque of Charles Dickens

 Photo copyright © Carole Turner March 2016